MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/micro-capabilities-for-website-links.md

     You can also add the properties for each type available in the schema.org to your website.
 Teams recognizes all the properties for the supported micro-capability templates available at schema.org.

+1. After you've added all the properties to the script tag, add the script tag to your website HTML page.

 The following are the supported micro-capability templates for Teams client:

 > [!NOTE]
 >
-> * Currently, the micro-capability templates are not supported in in-meetings chats or windows.
-If a link with micro-capability template is pasted in a meeting chat, Teams defaults the link to the current url preview unfurling.
+> * Currently, the micro-capability templates aren't supported in in-meetings chats or windows.
+If a link with micro-capability template is pasted in a meeting chat, Teams defaults the link to the current URL preview unfurling.
-> * If the website link doesn't have the supported micro-capability templates, Teams defaults the link to the current url preview unfurling.
+> * If the website link doesn't have the supported micro-capability templates, Teams defaults the link to the current URL preview unfurling.

 # [Article](#tab/article)